dannyfern/MERNAPP/README.md

 <u>*JavaScript*</u>

-*<u>The</u>* essential technology of our application, JavaScript will be necessary for features such as control flow, logins and logic for validations and authentication against the database.
+The essential technology of our application, JavaScript will be necessary for features such as control flow, logins and logic for validations and authentication against the database.

 *<u>Express JS</u>*